hzh0509/EasyHomePage/contents/abilities/index.md

 * Visual Narrative Orchestrator
 * Magical Cuisine Creator

 Is it hard to read?
-It's okay; it's just stated that way to appear professional.
+It's okay; it's just stated that way to appear professional.<br>
 In short, he is a new media operator, novelist, comic book writer, and cook (although the last bit isn't his real profession).